 Fill out the form the SSA sends you (either Form SSA-455 or Form SSA-454), and if the agency needs more information, it will request medical records from your doctor.
 In some cases, even if you have been seeing a doctor regularly, the SSA may send you for a consultative medical exam or test.
 The best thing you can do to make your review go well is to fill out the Social Security form completely and send it back promptly.

-If the SSA send you the short form, SSA-455-OCR-SM (Disability Update Report), it is not expecting that you've had any medical improvement, and the form's purpose is to catch any changes in your circumstances.
-If the answers to the questions on the form (which are optically scanned by the SSA) raise any red flags, the agency will then do a full medical review.
+If the SSA sends you the short form, SSA-455-OCR-SM (Disability Update Report), it is not expecting that you've had any medical improvement, and the form's purpose is just to catch any changes in your circumstances.
+If your answers to the questions on the form (which are optically scanned by the SSA) raise any red flags, the agency will then do a full medical review (using Form SSA-454).
 Red flags might be: